IronBranded/CAD-Breach-Cost-Simulator/README.md

 **[M.Decayette (IronBranded)]**

 ---
 *Disclaimer: This tool is for educational purposes.
-Actual costs vary based on insurance, data sensitivity, and IR response speed.*
+Actual costs vary based on insurance, data sensitivity, and technical response speed and rates.*